benstocker07/Avoid-Avoid-Task/README.md

 # Avoid-Avoid-Task
-Welcome to the Task repository
+Welcome to the Task repository.
+This holds the Python code for my MRes and subsequent publications.